Nitrogen Plasma Passivated Niobium Resonators for Superconducting Quantum Circuits

 In this Letter, we demonstrate nitrogen doping of Nb CPW resonators without introducing potentially performance-limiting defects related to high temperature.
 We utilize a radio frequency (RF) plasma to satisfy the activation energy required for nitrogen doping.
 We show that a $\rm{N_2}$ plasma at 300 $\rm{^\circ}$C for 10 minutes dopes the top 5 nm of the Nb surface with N which suppresses the growth of Nb oxides at the surface.
 Furthermore, we demonstrate that the passivation remains robust in an ambient air environment for sufficiently long periods of time to incorporate passivated Nb structures into complex, multi-layer quantum processors.
 Our process can be easily manifested with equipment available in typical industrial and academic facilities.

 The films used in this study are fabricated by first cleaning a 2-inch instrinsic Si (111) wafer\footnote{Since Nb does not match to the lattice of Si (111) or Si (100), we expect similar results independent of wafer orientation.} with resistivity greater than 8000 $\rm{\Omega\cdot}$cm in piranha solution (3:1 mixture of $\rm{H_2SO_4}$ and $\rm{H_2O_2}$) at 120 $\rm{^\circ}$C for 10 minutes followed by a BOE clean (7:1 mixture of $\rm{NH_4F}$ and HF) for 5 minutes.
 We then load the wafer into an electron-beam evaporation chamber (AJA ATC-ORION-8E) in less than 3 minutes.
-We evaporate 250 nm of Nb ($99.95\%$ purity) at a chamber pressure of $\rm{3\cdot10^{-9}}$ Torr and a rate of 2 nm/min at room temperature.
+We evaporate 250 nm of Nb ($99.95\%$ purity) at a chamber pressure of $\rm{3\cdot10^{-9}}$ Torr and a rate of 2 nm/min\cite{ebeamNb, OurNb} at room temperature, \kater{resulting in a thickness uniformity better than 2.5\% variation.
+The thickness of the Nb film is confirmed by crystal microbalance and profilometer measurements.}

 The resonator pattern is defined after we deposit the Nb film and before the passivation steps.
 We utilize a positive photoresist (MicroChem Shipley S1805) and a 375 nm optical direct-write laser lithography system (Heidelberg DWL 66+) to pattern the film.
 We etch the patterned film using a mixture of \text{$\rm{SF_6}$} and Ar in an RIE system (Oxford Plasma Lab 100 ICP).
-Our etching recipe produces a $\sim$400 nm deep trench in the Si substrate.
-We then oxygen plasma ash the samples (100 W, 15 sccm $\rm{O_2}$) for 30 s and finally soak them in MicroChem Remover PG for $>8$ hrs at 70 $\rm{^{\circ}C}$ to remove the remaining resist.
+Our etching recipe produces a \kater{$\rm{550\pm20}$} nm deep trench in the Si substrate.
+We then oxygen plasma ash the samples (100 W, 15 sccm $\rm{O_2}$) for 30 s and finally soak them in MicroChem Remover PG for $>8$ \kater{hours} at 70 $\rm{^{\circ}C}$ to remove the remaining resist.